 I usually can connect with Yemayá in the Caribbean waters with ease.
 Mykonos and Santorini did not offer me the same solace.
 My ayagbá was there, but then again, she was withdrawn deep in the recesses of the dark blue waters.

-I could feel a different vibe, a different energy about the ocean, cooler, deeper… The strength of the Greek isles is both gentle and deep.
-Being a daughter of Aganjú, the connection between ocean and calderas is also powerful in Santorini.
-If I could have, I would have taken a dive on those deep waters, but I am forbidden to go any deeper than waist-deep into the ocean.
+I could feel a different vibe, different energy about the ocean, cooler, deeper… The strength of the Greek isles is both gentle and deep.
+Being a daughter of Aganjú, the connection between the ocean and calderas is also powerful in Santorini.
+If I could have, I would have taken a dive in those deep waters, but I am forbidden to go any deeper than waist-deep into the ocean.

 The words of the taxi driver were not capricious.
 The message was meant for me.
 The Greek gods are not dead.
-In those islands where the winds curled my hair and the sun tanned me, I felt the call of another mystery, of another power.
+In those islands where the winds curled my hair and the suntanned me, I felt the call of another mystery, of another power.
 The Greek gods are certainly not dead.
 Just like Yemayá, Poseidon is certainly alive and well.